-The value multiple rate and discount rate applied within the goodwill value in use calculation and the value multiple rate in the fair value less costs to sell represent the most complex estimates and key judgement areas in which management's impairment modelling relies upon.
+The value multiple rate in the fair value less costs to sell represent the most complex estimates and key judgement areas in which management's impairment modelling relies upon.
 We identified this as a potential area for management bias due to the level of management judgement involved.